5 Tips for Success From GivingTuesday’s Chief Data Officer

 One of the best things your organization can do to collaborate, build a holistic view of your supporters, perfect engagement touch points, or maximize your donors’ giving potential is to simply try something new.

-The digital landscape has never been more accessible than it is right now, and it provides a gateway for you to learn a lot, very quickly.
+The digital landscape has never been more accessible than it is right now, and it provides a gateway for you to learn a lot very quickly.
 Plus, you won’t have to invest much capital, relatively speaking, when deploying a variety of new Giving Tuesday campaign ideas.

 For example, if you’re a fundraiser, look back at the donors you acquired last year and how you acquired them.
 What channel did they come through, what message did they respond to, and what did they care about?

-Take those insights and pair them with your goals for this year.
-Maybe you want to talk with them about the effect they had and the specific impact it made for your mission.
+Take those insights from your fundraising campaign and pair them with your goals for this year.
+Maybe you want to talk with them about the effect they had and the specific impact they made on your mission.

 Instead of rolling out a massive direct mail campaign on a message you think will work, start with a Facebook ad that costs $1,000.
-You’ll be able to “test” your messaging in a variety of ways so you know, for certain, what copy resonates and converts.
+You’ll be able to “test” your Giving Tuesday messaging in a variety of ways so you know for certain what copy resonates and converts.

 It’s a small price to pay for the massive amount of data you’ll get.
 Once you’ve collected those insights, you can apply them to the more permanent and expensive campaigns, like direct mail.
 And you’ll be confident they work.